NBA Trade Rumors: Proposed Four-Player Blockbuster Would Involve James Harden And Paul George

 “The Clippers might see an opening to acquire a player like Harden to pair with Kawhi Leonard.
 Along with Harden, the Clippers would acquire PJ Tucker.
 Los Angeles could use some help at point guard and from three-point range.
 This is where Tucker would fit in.
 Harden would give them another ball handler within the offense.
 If the Clippers were to acquire Harden, they would get one of the best isolation scorers in the league and a player who is not afraid of the big moment.
 This would make the Clippers even tougher to guard along the perimeter.”

 Harden may not be an elite defender like George, but he’s clearly on a different level on the offensive end of the floor.
-Compared to George, he’s a much better scorer, playmaker, and floor-spacer.
-Also, he’s more capable of excelling on the court under pressure.
+Compared to George, he’s a better scorer, playmaker, and floor-spacer.
+Also, he’s arguably more capable of excelling on the court under pressure.
 When the opposing team’s defense is focused on Leonard, Harden could immediately step up and take charge of the offense in crucial situations.

-Meanwhile, if the deal would push through, it would also be beneficial for the Rockets.
-By sending their disgruntled superstar to Los Angeles, they would be receiving another All-Star and a veteran three-and-D wingman in return.
-Adding George and Morris to the core of John Wall, Christian Wood, and DeMarcus Cousins would help the Rockets remain competitive in the loaded Western Conference.
-Since “The Beard” is a better superstar than George, the Rockets could also ask the Clippers to include young players and future first-round picks to their offer.
+Meanwhile, if the deal would push forward, it could also be beneficial for the Rockets.
+By sending their disgruntled superstar to Los Angeles, they would be receiving another All-Star and a veteran three-and-D forward in return.
+Adding George and Morris to the core of John Wall, Christian Wood, and DeMarcus Cousins could help the Rockets remain competitive in the loaded Western Conference.
+Since Harden is a better superstar statistically than George, the Rockets could also ask the Clippers to include young players and future first-round picks to their offer.